danbev/learning-wasi/notes/component-model.md

 the custom section `component-type::component` not present.
 This is what we meant above about the component model "wrapping" core modules.

-Now, with or component module we can now use it with languages that provide a wasm runtime that supports the webassembly component model.
+Now, with our component module we can now use it with languages that provide a wasm runtime that supports the webassembly component model.
+The example currently includes [JavaScript], [Python], and [Rust].

+[JavaScript]: ../wit-bindgen-example/js
+[Python]: ../wit-bindgen-example/python
+[Rust]: ../wit-bindgen-example/rust

 Features of the Component Model are:
 * Marshaling of types between modules in a standard way